AnshulBasia/umc/README.md

 # UmbrellaCoin

-Universal Cryptocurrency based on Ethereum for paying insurance deductibles
+Universal Cryptocurrency based on Ethereum for paying registered schedule of benefits

 ## Requirements